-IUCN World Conservation Congress 2020 - Planeta.com
+IUCN World Conservation Congress Postponed to January 2021

 Held every four years, the IUCN World Conservation Congress is the world’s largest conservation event.
-The next conference takes place June 11-19, 2020 in Marseille, France.
+The next conference is scheduled to take place January 7-15, 2021 in Marseille, France.

-The event is jointly organized by the French Ministry for the Ecological and Inclusive Transition and the International Union for Conservation of Nature (IUCN) and brings together leaders from government, civil society, Indigenous peoples’ organizations, business and academia to determine the world’s most pressing environmental and development challenges, and actions to address them.
+The event is jointly organized by the French Ministry for the Ecological and Inclusive Transition and the International Union for Conservation of Nature (IUCN) and brings together leaders from government, civil society, Indigenous peoples’ organizations, business, and academia to determine the world’s most pressing environmental and development challenges, and actions to address them.

+The event was postponed in light of the COVID-19 pandemic from its original date in June 2020.

 Key Links